Young Athletes And Physical Therapy

 Off-season training is a great way to minimize overload stress, but it is only one example of many approaches to avoiding injuries due to sport specificity.
 Understanding limits is the most important takeaway, and that goes for both the physical and mental health of the young athlete.
 We all want what is best for our kids.
 With the growing trend of obesity in our youth, activity through sports is a great option to keep kids healthy.
 Let kids be young and let sports be fun.

-If you would like more information, please make an appointment to speak with one of our physical therapists.
+If you would like more information, please Request an Appointment to speak with one of our physical therapists.